princeprag/discord-bot/README.md

 ## Feedback and Bugs

 If you have feedback or a bug report, please feel free to open a GitHub issue!
+You are also invited to join the [Discord support server](https://discord.gg/PHqDbkg).

 ## Code of Conduct